erickexinlu/Aquarium/README.md

 - You can locate my visual component by looking at the blue Tank area on the left, and adding fish to swim in it.
 - You can save the state of my application by clicking the "Save Fish" button.
 - You can reload the state of my application with the pop-up on startup if there is a previous save file to load from.

+# Phase 4: Task 2
+Here is an example of an event log you might expect:

+- Tue Aug 09 21:09:39 PDT 2022
+- A fish named Nemo was added to the tank.
+- Tue Aug 09 21:09:45 PDT 2022
+- A fish named Dory was added to the tank.
+- Tue Aug 09 21:09:49 PDT 2022
+- The fish Nemo was removed from the tank.